mynaparrot/plugNmeet-docs/docs/others/hooks.md

 plugNmeet offers a powerful hooking mechanism to allow for advanced customization and automation of your media workflows.
 Hooks are available in both the `recorder` and `server` components, enabling you to integrate with any external storage provider (e.g., S3, Google Cloud Storage), call custom APIs, or orchestrate complex, multi-server pipelines.

-## The Long-Lived Process Model
+## The Long-Lived & One-shot Process Model

-For maximum performance and efficiency, all hook scripts are managed as **long-lived processes**.
-When a plugNmeet component (like `server` or `recorder`) starts, it launches each of your configured hook scripts **once**.
+For maximum performance and flexibility, hook scripts can be configured as either **long-lived processes** or **one-shot commands**.

+*   **Long-Lived Processes**: When a plugNmeet component (like `server` or `recorder`) starts, it launches each configured long-lived hook script **once**.
 The script then runs continuously in the background, waiting for requests.
 This model eliminates the significant overhead of starting a new process for every hook event, resulting in near-instantaneous execution.
+*   **One-shot Commands**: These are commands (like `curl`, `wget`, or the built-in `http-request`) that are executed directly for each hook event.
+They are suitable for simple, self-contained tasks that don't require maintaining a persistent process.

 ### Communication Protocol

 All communication with your hook script happens over its standard I/O pipes using **newline-delimited JSON**.

-*   **`stdin`**: Your script must read from `stdin` in a loop.
+*   **`stdin`**: Your script must read from `stdin` in a loop (for long-lived scripts).
 Each line it reads will be a complete JSON object representing a single request from the plugNmeet component.
+For one-shot commands, the JSON payload is passed to `stdin` once.
 *   **`stdout`**: For each request it receives, your script **must** print a single line of JSON to `stdout`.
 This line is the response.
 *   **`stderr`**: You can use `stderr` for logging within your script.
 This output is ignored by plugNmeet but is invaluable for debugging your custom logic.